 What is College Financial Aid?

 Financial aid is money to help pay for college.
 It can include grants, scholarships, work study, and loans to help cover college expenses.

 - Grants: Gift aid usually based on financial need and in most cases do not need to be repaid.

 - Scholarships: Money awarded to students based on academic or other achievements to help pay for education expenses.

 - Loans: Money that can be borrowed for educational expenses and is repaid over time (with interest added in most cases)

 - Work Study: A financial aid program (federal or state) that allows a student to work on-campus or with approved off campus employers to earn money to pay for college expenses.

 Completing the FAFSA or WASFA is the first step in accessing college financial aid.
 The FAFSA and WASFA open every year on October 1st.
 Students only complete one application – either the FAFSA or the WASFA.

 - The FAFSA is the application that citizens and eligible non-citizens (e.g. permanent resident/green card, conditional permanent resident, refugee) complete to access financial aid.
-It is free and can be filed by visiting studentaid.gov
+It is free.

 - The WASFA is the application undocumented non-citizens complete to access financial aid.
-It is free and can be filed by visiting WASFA application
+It is free.

 - Not sure which application to complete?
 WASFA questionnaire